zamdzhiev/Qimaera/README.md

 ### **`ExampleDetectableErrors.idr`**

-The file contains common examples of inadmissible programs that can be detected by the Idris type checker.
+This file contains common examples of inadmissible programs that can be detected by the Idris type checker.

 ### **`Lemmas.idr`**